 As to the form a thesis statement can have, it varies with different types of essays.
 Its two main forms are argumentative and explanatory.
 Understandingly, we use the former in essays where you take a stand and argue an issue in terms of being either for or against it.
 If your essay is descriptive or informative, a thesis statement will be formulated to express a particular aspect of the idea on which you focus in a paper.

 Whenever possible, you should try to limit your thesis statement to one sentence.
 However, coming up with a compelling yet brief way to express exactly what you need to say can be challenging.
 It's fair to say that it's much more difficult than writing a longer statement.
-Being able to define the essence of your argument or idea you are about to expose to detailed scrutiny, in such a short form requires a lot of thought and careful consideration and possibly a lot of trial-and-error as well.
+Remember it doesn't have anything in common with personal narrative prompts and being able to define the essence of your argument or idea you are about to expose to detailed scrutiny, in such a short form requires a lot of thought and careful consideration and possibly a lot of trial-and-error as well.

 Luckily, as previously mentioned, more voluminous types of essays allow for a thesis statement to be a bit longer; especially if you need to explain your position in more detail and prevent any misunderstandings or misinterpretations on a subject.
 Nevertheless, if you’re about to surpass the predetermined length of a thesis statement significantly, you would be well-advised to discuss the issue with your supervisor.